How to choose the best RV loan lender for you

 Key takeaways

-- When gauging approval, RV lenders consider credit score, income and debt-to-income ratio (DTI).
+- When gauging approval, RV lenders consider your credit score, income and debt-to-income ratio (DTI), among other factors.

-- Get prequalified with several lenders and compare potential offers before applying.
+- Get prequalified with the multiple lenders and compare potential offers before applying.

 What to consider before choosing an RV lender

-To choose the best RV loan, you’ll need to consider the specifics of both the lender and the loan product.
-Just as you would with an auto or personal loan, conduct thorough research to find both the most competitive rates and the lender that best meets your needs.
+To choose the best financing for your RV, you’ll need to consider the specifics of both the lender and the loan product.
+Just as you would with an auto loan or personal loan, conduct thorough research to find both the most competitive rates and the lender that best meets your needs.

-Also, remember that RV loans are often much larger than other loan types (depending on your vehicle and down payment amount).
-RV loan terms last five to 15 years, meaning the payment will be part of your monthly budget for years to come.
+Also, remember that it may be harder to get an RV loan because it is much larger than other loan types, depending on the model you want and your down payment amount.
+Typical RV loan terms last five to 15 years, meaning the payment will be part of your monthly budget for the long haul.

 Secured loans typically come with lower interest rates.
-Unsecured loans may have fewer restrictions about use plus the reassurance that you won’t automatically lose the vehicle if you fall behind on payments.
+Unsecured loans may have fewer restrictions about how you use the funds – in addition to the reassurance that you won’t automatically lose your RV if you fall behind on payments.

 Available interest rates

-The rates that are disclosed on the lender’s website aren’t always guaranteed.
-Before choosing a lender because of a particularly low annual percentage rate (APR), prequalify (if the lender offers the tool) to see your predicted rate.
-Keep in mind that the smallest APR is reserved for the most creditworthy borrowers.
+The lowest interest rates disclosed on the lender’s website aren’t guaranteed.
+Before choosing a lender because of a particularly low annual percentage rate (APR), be sure to prequalify to see your potential rate.
+Keep in mind that the lowest APR is reserved for the most creditworthy borrowers.

 Loan amounts

 Before comparing the best RV lenders, it’s important to know how much money you will need to purchase your RV.
-Recreational vehicles can range widely in cost, anywhere from $10,000 to $1 million.
-Most lenders limit the amount you can borrow to $100,000 or less, so keep that in mind when setting your budget.
+Recreational vehicles can vary widely in cost, ranging anywhere from $10,000 to $1 million.
+Most lenders limit what you can borrow, often approving $100,000 personal loans or less, so keep that in mind when setting your budget.

-You may choose to borrow enough to fund future RV expenses.
-This includes maintenance costs, storage fees, future upgrades and insurance.
-However, since these are ongoing costs, it’s wiser to budget for them in advance rather than funding them with a loan and paying interest.
+While you can borrow enough to fund future RV expenses, like maintenance costs, storage fees, future upgrades and insurance.
+However, since these are ongoing costs, it’s better for your finances to budget for them in advance rather than fund them with a loan that you will pay interest.

-If owning an RV would overwhelm your budget — and especially if you plan to use it only occasionally — consider renting an RV instead.
+If financing and paying for future maintenance on an RV would overwhelm your budget, or you find you use it only occasionally, consider renting an RV instead.

 Repayment options